Debanil1996/Python-Project-Vehicles/README.md

 Here we are denoting 3 business models based on which the architecture is made about .
 1. **Vehicles** - This is the business model which is the base like these are the vehicles which the customer will utilize or take a rent of these vehicles from the business client .
 1. **Prospects** - This is the next business model corresponding to the customers who have came to take up the vehicles
+1. **Champions** - This is the next ongoing business model corresponding to the customers who are potential prospects binded with the vehicles and are ready to take out the vehicle .

 ---